l-a-motta/WebDev-Exercises/README.md

 TODO description, image, contents

 # 3. Comments about the code
+Code comments were made internally.
+Check each file if you wish.

 # 4. Test Plan
+A run-down of the whole website and all the features offered.
+You can check it in the video file testing_functions.mp4

 # 5. Test Results
+Tests were all successful.
+No bugs were detected and application behaved as expected.

 # 6. Build Procedures

+You will need a local mongodb database setup.
+The application uses two collections: 'usercollections' and 'cart', under the database named 'online-store'.
+If you have a different database, just change the name in the app.js where appropriate.
+The collections must be named as such, otherwise you will need to update all the db calls in the /routes/ directory.

+After setting up your mongodb database, install the dependencies from node by running 'npm install' in the directory with package.json in it.
+Then, simply run 'npm start' on the same directory.
+It should be live in your localhost:3000.

 # 7. Problems
+The app will not scale well.
+It saves all the return from the database in a vector, read from a JSON.
+If it had millions of entries, it would be quite heavy and load slowly.
+A possible fix to this would be to include pagination in the website.

 # 8. Comments
+This app was not divided into the MVC format, nor is it expandable.
+It should not be used as a framework or base to work off of.
+It does the requirements detailed above, and nothing else.
+It could be used as a resource for learning, but not for actual deployment in a bigger project.